Publications

 Working Papers

-[1] "Party Systems Institutionalization across Regimes and Regime Transitions."
+[1] "Party Systems Institutionalization across Regimes."